 Q: What is your view on India as a provider of meetings and events for Qatar?

 A: Easing entry to Qatar is a key enabler for the growth of Qatar’s tourism industry.
-In August of this year, Qatar waived the entry visa for citizens of 80 countries; Indian nationals are among those 80 nationalities which paves the way for us to get a foothold in the Indian MICE market.
+In August 2017, Qatar waived the entry visa for citizens of 80 countries; Indian nationals are among those 80 nationalities which paves the way for us to get a foothold in the Indian MICE market.

 Q: International congresses can leave a strong legacy in destinations they visit, much beyond the “direct” impact on infrastructure involved.
 What topics/industries are economically the most interesting to Qatar?